Saranyapal21/Neural-Machine-Translation/README.md

 Project performed as part of the Undergraduate Project(CHM392A) under the supervision of Prof. Arnab Bhattacharya.

 # The UI for the NMT looks like this:-
 The complete demo of the translation model is a 4 min video, and is too large to be uploaded on Github README.
-However, it is uploaded as Complete App Demo in the main branch.
-You can view it from there.
-Otherwise, you can also view it from this link: https://drive.google.com/file/d/1YwGBruZ9td-4rx_15VBJVLKBPT-15LtG/view?usp=sharing
+However the complete App Demo can be viewed from this Google Drive link: https://drive.google.com/file/d/1YwGBruZ9td-4rx_15VBJVLKBPT-15LtG/view?usp=sharing

 For here, uploading just the UI of the app to get a glimpse of the same:-